Ema Banner

 This code creates a new crontab object for the specified user and adds a new cron job running the specified Python script daily at 6 AM.
 The setall method sets the time interval using the crontab syntax, and the write() method writes the job to the user’s crontab.

 To execute certain tasks that can’t be performed immediately, it is necessary to create a queue and organize tasks according to a queue system like LIFO or FIFO.
 A tool called python-rq allows this by using Redis as a broker to queue jobs.
-The information for a new job is saved in a hash map, including created_at, enqueued_at, origin, data, and description.
+The rq-scheduler module uses a scheduler class to organize and manage jobs, offering advanced control over job intervals and execution timing.
+The information for a new job is saved in a hash map, including created_at, enqueued_at, origin, data and description.

 Once queued, jobs can be executed by a program known as a worker.
 Workers have an entry in the Redis cache and are responsible for dequeuing jobs and updating their status in Redis.
 Jobs can be queued whenever necessary, but to schedule them, rq-scheduler is needed.